Dotneteer/spectnetide/docs/_posts/getting-started/2019-10-01-build-tasks.md

 ## Macros

-You can place macros into the commands using these case-sensitive placeholders:
+You can place macros into the build commands using these case-sensitive placeholders:
 - `$(SolutionPath)`: Full path of the .sln file
 - `$(SolutionDir)`: Solution folder
 - `$(ProjectFile)`: Name of the project file (without path information)